theNumberWorks/numberworks_website/ans_in_children.md

 section_id: numerical_cognition
 ---

 The Approximate Number System (ANS) is assumed to account for several phenomena not only in adults but in children.
-Here, we investigate a few key properties of this assumed role
+Here, we investigate a few key properties of this assumed role.

 ## The role of the ANS in subset-knowers